Claymore2106/claymore2106.github.io/_posts/2015-12-25-capturing-packets-with-aircrack.md

 First off, you should make sure your packages and distro are up to date.
 Ideally you should do this every time you're going to install something if some time has passed since you last updated.
 Its simple and only takes a minute.
-Update the apt repository bu running:
+Update the apt repository by running: `sudo apt-get update`

-'sudo apt-get update'

 ![Run apt-get update](/images/Capturing-Packets-Aircrack/1-apt-update.png)